rpatterson/prunerr/README.rst

    For the other groups delete items in the order determined by the configured ``indexers/priorities`` indexer order then by the configured operations for that item's indexer.

+   For those times when there's nothing Prunerr can delete to free disk space, most users' download clients should also probably pause downloading when disk space drops significantly below this margin.
+Use `the provided Transmission pause download script`_ and, optionally, `integrate it into your Docker Compose project via a cron job`_ or see those as examples.

 ****************************************************************************************